Barbera: Winemaking

 Winemakers working with Barbera have a variety of ways to deal with the grape's high acidity and moderate astringency.
 The most common has been through blending with varieties lacking those components and creating a softer and potentially more balanced wine as a result.

 In the 1970s, the French enologist Emile Peynaud recommended that Barbera producers use small oak barrels for fermentation and maturation in order to add subtle oak spice flavors and limited levels of oxygenation to soften the wine.
 The added oxygen would also limit the reductive quality of Barbera and the occurrence of off-odors of hydrogen sulfide that would occur in some examples.
 The polysaccharides picked up from the oak, was found to increase the richness of Barbera.
-At the time, his recommendation met some resistance from the tradition minded Barbera producers, but the success of the "Super Tuscans" which introduced new oak barrel treatment to Sangiovese caused many producers to reconsider.
+At the time, his recommendation met some resistance from the tradition-minded Barbera producers, but the success of the "Super Tuscans" which introduced new oak barrel treatment to Sangiovese caused many producers to reconsider.
 In addition to the subtle oxygenation and spice notes, oak imparts to the wine ligneous wood tannins which give structure to the wine without adding as much astringent bite as the tannins derived from the phenolic compounds of the grape.
 This, coupled with reduced maceration time, contributed to the production of softer wines.
-Lower yields and harvesting riper grapes with more fruit and sugar has been found to be a better balance for Barbera's high acidity.
+Lower yields and harvesting riper grapes with more fruit and sugar have been found to be a better balance for Barbera's high acidity.

 Wine regions

 Northwest Italy is the viticultural home for Barbera, but Italian immigrants spread it through much of the New World, where its acidity is valued in blended wines for the 'freshness' it imparts.
 Barbera is found in the northwestern part of Italy, particularly in Monferrato, and to a lesser extent further south.
-Nearly half of all grape vine plantings in Piedmont are Barbera.
-It likes the same conditions as Nebbiolo, but the latter is more profitable, fetching nearly twice, so is grown on the best sites.
+Nearly half of all grapevine plantings in Piedmont are Barbera.
+It likes the same conditions as Nebbiolo, but the latter is more profitable, fetching nearly twice the price, so is grown on the best sites.
 The earlier-ripening Barbera is grown on the cooler lower slopes below the Nebbiolo, and other secondary locations.
 This explains why relatively little Barbera is grown around Alba, where the wines are entitled to the appellation Barbera d'Alba.
-Thus the best known Barbera is the DOCG of Barbera d'Asti.
+Thus the best-known Barbera is the DOCG of Barbera d'Asti.
 The Barbera del Monferrato DOC – which tends to be somewhat sparkling (frizzante) – is rarely exported.

 Nizza (also Barbera d'Asti Superiore Nizza before 2014) is a DOCG designation whose zone of production is limited to the comuni (municipalities) of Agliano Terme, Belveglio, Bruno, Calamandrana, Castel Boglione, Castelnuovo Belbo, Castelnuovo Calcea, Castel Rocchero, Cortiglione, Incisa Scapaccino, Moasca, Mombaruzzo, Mombercelli, Nizza Monferrato, Rocchetta Palafea, San Marzano Oliveto, Vaglio Serra and Vinchio within the province of Asti.